Terms and Conditions

 - If an offer has a limited period of validity or is made subject to conditions, this is expressly stated in the offer

-- Each offer contains such information that it is clear to the consumer what the rights and obligations are, which are associated with the acceptance of the offer
+- Each offer contains such information that it is clear to the consumer what the rights and obligations are, which are attached to the acceptance of the offer

 - Subject to the provisions of paragraph 4, the agreement is concluded at the moment of acceptance by the consumer of the offer and compliance with the associated conditions.